 - Benzodiazepines: These fast-acting anti-anxiety medications work in about 30 minutes and can help a person feel calm and sleepy.
 However, they are potentially addictive.

-- Buspar: This is a mild anxiolytic, or anxiety-reducing drug, that takes about two weeks to work.
+- Buspar: This is a mild anxiolytic or anxiety-reducing drug that takes about 2 weeks to work.

 Mindfulness means being present and grounded in the current moment rather than fixating on the past or future.

-People can practice mindfulness by using grounding exercises.
+When people feel they are spiraling, they can practice mindfulness using grounding exercises.
 Try breathing deeply, remaining present in the moment, and noticing small details of one’s surroundings — sights, sounds, smells, and sensations.

 Catastrophizing is a common behavior that affects many people during times of stress.
 It does not necessarily signal a mental health condition.
 However, if it becomes a chronic habit or interferes with daily life and functioning, it may be a sign of depression or anxiety.